 The Anker Life Dot 2 deliver incredible audio leakage performance.
 You should be able to listen to your music at very high volumes without worrying about disrupting people nearby, even in a quiet room.

 The recording quality of the microphone is okay.
 While your voice should sound clear and almost completely distortion-free to those on the other end of the line, it might also be lacking body and detail.

 These headphones offer a decent battery life of 7.3 hours.
-That’s much less than the Samsung Galaxy Buds+ Truly Wireless’ 13-hour battery life, but that’s somewhat mitigated by the fact that they have a case that provides just under 100 hours of charge.
+That’s much less than the Samsung Galaxy Buds+ Truly Wireless’ 13-hour battery life, but that’s somewhat mitigated by the fact that they have a case that provides just under 100 hours of charge according to the manufacturer, but we don't test this.
 There’s no master bud, so one can be used while the other charges in the case.
 They also have a standby timer, turning off the headphones after two minutes of inactivity.
-Anker indicates that a 10-minute charge yields 90 minutes of playback in their promotional material, but we don’t test for this.
+Anker indicates that a 10-minute charge yields 90 minutes of playback in their promotional material, but we also don’t test for this.

 These headphones don’t have a companion app.